Earth–Moon–Earth communication: Other factors influencing EME communications

 Doppler effect at 144 MHz band is 300 Hz at moonrise or moonset.
-The doppler offset goes to around zero when the Moon is overhead.
+The doppler offset reduces to around zero when the Moon is overhead.
 At other frequencies other doppler offsets will exist.
 At moonrise, returned signals will be shifted approximately 300 Hz higher in frequency.
 As the Moon traverses the sky to a point due south or due north, the Doppler effect approaches zero.
 By Moonset, they are shifted 300 Hz lower.
 Doppler effects cause many problems when tuning into, and locking onto, signals from the Moon.